advice

 61. Clean out your computer’s hard drive.
 There are no doubt tons of files clogging up your computer that you downloaded a long time ago and have absolutely no use for.
 Delete them and free up some space for more stuff you don’t need later.

 62. Wash the floors.
-Oh, gosh, wouldn’t it be nice to have clean floors?
+Wouldn’t it be nice to have clean floors?
+What a life.

 63. Rotate your mattress.
 I personally have never done this.
 But maybe we both should?